Soccer-Alves makes Brazil World Cup squad, Firmino left out | Sports-Games

 Brazil have included 39-year-old defender Daniel Alves but left out Liverpool forward Roberto Firmino in their 26-man World Cup squad which was named by coach Tite on Monday.

+Four years after having been ruled out of the 2018 World Cup in Russia due to a knee ligament injury, long-serving Alves got emotional while celebrating what will be his third tournament with five-times world champions Brazil.
+"Today is day of victory and I'm very proud because four years ago my tears were due to sadness and today they are of happyness," Alves said in a video posted in his social media.

-After leaving Barcelona at the end of last season, Alves went to Mexico to try to keep his dream of playing in his fourth World Cup with five-times champions Brazil.
-But he played his last game for Pumas in September and sustained a knee injury that has been troubling him since.
+"I can't please everyone, but what I can do is not fail those who trust my dedication and love to this sport and to wear my country's colours."
+After leaving Barcelona at the end of last season, Alves joined Mexican side Pumas UNAM.
+However, his last game for Pumas came in September in which he sustained a knee injury that has been troubling him since.

-According to Tite, Alves' long history with Brazil and leadership qualities in the changing room were valuable but not the main reason he got a spot in the squad.
+Tite said Alves still had attributes to offer the team that were not just limited to his years of experience.
 "He adds technical and tactical aspects that are impressive, to be an organiser, an articulator," Tite said.
-"Sure he is not a 60 to 70 metres player anymore, but he has other virtues.
+"Sure, he is not a 60 to 70 metres player anymore, but he has other virtues.

 "The criteria awards his technical quality, but mental and physical aspects too."
-Arsenal's Gabriel Martinelli is included among nine forwards in a list dominated by 12 players from England's Premier League.
+Arsenal's Gabriel Martinelli was one of nine forwards in a list dominated by 12 players from England's Premier League.

 The squad and Tite will gather on Nov.
 14 at Juventus' training facilities in Turin, where Brazil will hold a five-day training camp before flying to Doha on Nov.
 19. Brazil open their World Cup campaign in Qatar against Serbia on Nov.
 24 and also face Switzerland and Cameroon in Group G.